San Diego Water Activities: Where to Splash, Ride and Play

 Choose a Fishing Charter

 Boundless Boat Charters and Coletta Sportfishing rank among the top fishing charters in San Diego.
-Boundless Boat Charters offers fishing trips from a half-day to 12-hour options.
+Boundless Boat Charters offers fishing trips from a half-day to 12-hours.
 Coletta Sportfishing also offers half- and full-day fishing trips.
-Possible catches include halibut, barracuda, different tuna species and marlin.
+Possible catches include halibut, barracuda, tuna species and marlin.

 However, San Diego Whale Watch hosts whale-watching trips year-round.
 On the trip, marine biologists educate guests about marine life and help everyone see dolphins and whales.
-While gray and blue whales migrate during certain times of year, fin whales, humpbacks and minke may be seen anytime of year.
+While gray and blue whales migrate during certain times of year, fin whales, humpbacks and minke may be seen anytime.
 Find the best San Diego boat tours.

 Scuba and Snorkel